-Being from Punjab, I totally love saag.
-It may not sound or look appetizing but take my word the taste will pleasantly surprise you.
+Saag is quintessential Punjabi leafy greens stew prepared through out cold weather.
+It may not look appetizing to some but take my word the taste will pleasantly surprise you.
 It is the one dish that defines winter cooking in a Punjabi Kitchen.
 As a child I never liked saag, not many kids like it when they are young (because they eat with their eyes).
 Once I was at the house of my mother’s friend and she offered me saag.
-To make a good impression and not wanting to insult her though, I hesitantly tried and to my surprise I really enjoyed the saag with a tadka (tempering) of ginger and garlic with lots of butter.
+To make a good impression and not wanting to hurt her feelings I asked her to give me just a little bit.
+Even though she put extra butter on mine I tried it hesitantly.
+I was totally surprised at the luscious texture and creamy sweetness of something that does not look appetizing.
+Before I knew it, I had finished my bowl and had some more.

+It is a bit laborious work to clean and chop all the greens and then cook (still easy, don’t worry but the satisfaction you gain after the meal is everything).
 Mustard stems have tough skin that need to be peeled, which along with other greens are washed thoroughly and chopped fine.
-Once this is done they are gently simmered in a pot until soft.
+I use a pressure cooker to cook saag, it lessens the cooking time while still retaining the goodness and vitamins.
+If you don’t have one use a big pot and gently simmer until the greens are soft.
 Close to the end of cooking, saag is pressed with a madhani {( butter churner or wooden hand blender)picture below} and while doing that maize flour is added to give a thick silky texture.
 Saag is never made smooth but the coarse texture never appealed me, so I prefer using handy gadgets like food processor or immersion blender to do the job of madhani.
-And also, I use pressure cooker to cook saag which reduces the cooking time without ruining its nutritional value.

 Enjoy a punjabi meal!